akaliutau/cs-problems-python/README.md

 See full solutions at https://github.com/akalu/cs-problems-revisited

-This repository is incomplete, full solutions are provided for the following modules:
+This repository is incomplete, full solutions are provided for problems in the following modules:

 arrays
 backtracking